CS 441/541 - Information Visualization

 For many of you, most CS assignments that you’ve had up until this point had clear, crisply defined goals that mapped cleanly to point values.
 This is impossible in a course that partially relies on design.
 Simply checking off each of the TODOs on an assignment does not necessarily mean that you’ve created a visualization that is easy and compelling to use.
 Rather than simply ask “Did you do this?”, there will be the question of “Did you do this well?”.
 This often translates to “Did you successfully apply the concepts we learned in class to this assignment?”.
 For example, if you build an app that is functional but breaks many visualization design guidelines or heuristics… that is not a successful application in this class.

 Group Work: Group work can be challenging.
 As a result, in your group project milestones, you will submit a brief assessment of you and your classmates’ work.
-At the end of the semester, I may use these assessments to reweight the group portion of your grade (either positively or negatively).
+These evaluations will be integrated into your grade for each project milestone.

 Academic Honesty